neuerituale/PageTableNext/README.md

 `Fields` > `ptn` > `Details`

 #### Select one or more templates for items
-You can select templates for the content elements.
+Here you can select templates for the content elements.
 These templates are available later when you want to create new content elements on your page.

 #### Select a parent for items
-If selected, all new content elements are stored.
-If you have not selected a page here, the content elements will be created as child pages of the referenced page.
+If selected, all new content elements are stored as a child page of the selected page.
+If no page is selected, the content elements will be created as child pages of the referenced page.

 ![Fieldsettings](https://kunden.neuerituale.net/field_1.png)

 ## API
-The field returns a PageArray of content elements.
-If you want you can get the rendering from the file: ```/site/templates/fields/ptn.php``` also by yourself
+The field itself returns a PageArray of content elements.
+If you want you can create your own rendering:

 ```php

 /** @var PageArray $contentElements */